“Every child is an artist. The problem is how to remain an artist once he grows up.”

 If we could just harness what we learned and teach it to our kids, then it would be all worth it.

-I could probably list a hundred little nuggets of wisdom that I wish I knew as a kid but this list epitomized for me what I would have needed for my journey.
+I could probably list a hundred little nuggets of wisdom I wish I knew as a kid, but this list epitomized what I would have needed for my journey.

-Here are the 7 pieces advice I would share with my 8-year-old self.
+Here are the seven pieces of advice I would share with my 8-year-old self.

-Like a snowflake you are 100% unique.
-And yeah – there may be millions of others before you that have done whatever it is that you want to do but no one will do it like you.
+Like a snowflake, you are 100% unique.
+And, yeah, there may be millions of others before you who have done whatever it is that you want to do but no one will do it like you.
 They can’t.

 This may not always be easy but as the saying goes, you attract more bees with honey than vinegar.
+Look for ways to show kindness to your peers.
 Being kind will not only help brighten the world but it will broaden your heart.

 You may take some things for granted.
-I am here to remind you that the more you appreciate what you have – little or a lot, the more you will go through life with wonder and awe.
+I am here to remind you that the more you appreciate what you have—a little or a lot—the more you will go through life with wonder and awe.

-This is an easy one for you now but when you get older, you may tend to get stressed out and caught up in life.
+This is an easy one for you now, but when you get older, you may tend to get stressed out, overwhelmed by self-criticism, and caught up in life.
 So it’s super easy to forget the little things that bring you joy.
 Smile at everyone and everything and have fun with the most boring stuff.
 Enjoying the ride is the most important advice I can give you!

-As an 8-year-old you may not fully understand the importance of all of this.
-However, if you instill these into your little world, it will make a huge difference when you’re older.
-Then maybe you will raise your kids in such a way that they won’t have to undo too much.
+As an 8-year-old, you may not fully understand the importance of all of this.
+However, if you instill these into your little kid world, it will make a huge difference when you’re older.
+Then maybe you will raise your kids in such a way they won’t have to undo too much.
 Now go outside and play!

 Be Yourself.
 Follow Your Heart.
 Smile.